How To Trade Trends In Forex

 How to trade trends in Forex

-Traders who base their decisions on technical analysis generally implement one of 2 approaches to trading trends: 1- Use technical indicators of supply and demand, such as horizontal support/ resistance, indicators or trendlines, to determine where a short term move against the trend should end and join with the trend direction.
+Traders who base their decisions on technical analysis generally implement one of 2 approaches to trend trading: 1- Use technical indicators of supply and demand, such as horizontal support/ resistance, indicators or trendlines, to determine where a short term move against the trend should end and join with the trend direction.
 2. Trade breakouts in the trend direction.

 1. Using short term moves against the trend to enter

 While this might seem confusing in writing the chart example following will clear this up, essentially in an uptrend a trader will attempt to buy at a potential higher low and in a downtrend sell at a lower high.
-To do this technical analysis tools are used to weigh if the market could turn.
+To do this technical analysis tools are used to weigh the probability that the market will turn.